leo3tian/dashboard-demo/README.md

 # User Dashboard

-A full-stack application that displays a list of users.
+A full-stack application that displays a list of users, intended for administrators to view users at-a-glance and quickly identify users with security concerns.

 ## Steps to Run